IshaqueThePassionate/Python-Fundamentals/README.md

 * Inerpreter.
 * A Support Library.

-Python is actually a combination or a ppackage of "Interpreter" and the "Support Library" so whenever you install Python you get these two things.
+Python is actually a combination or a package of "Interpreter" and the "Support Library" so whenever you install Python you get these two things.
 Interpreter is used for running the python script, and the Support library contains all built-in functions, modules, data types etc.